jarray01/SMETool/README.md

 </ol>
 ML techniques files can be found at : https://github.com/jarray01/SMETool/tree/main/ML%20techniques <br>
-The pipeline python file that uses the eolearn packages can be found at : https://github.com/jarray01/SMETool/tree/main/Complete%20pipeline%20script
+The pipeline python file that uses the eolearn packages can be found at : https://github.com/jarray01/SMETool/tree/main/Complete%20pipeline%20script   <br>
+To see list of available web services, see  : https://github.com/jarray01/SMETool/blob/main/src/main/java/tn/noureddine/controller/Shapecontroller.java